LeoAnnArbor/BehaviorCloning---SteeringAnglePrediction/README.md

 ## Conclusion and Discussion

-This project - along with most every other exercise in machine learning, it would seem - very much reiterated that it really is *all about the data*.
+The algorithm successfully predicts the steering angle on autonomous drive mode with both low (`drive.py`) and high (`drive2.py`) drive speeds on test track.
+But it fails to drive one lap for challenge track.
+One of the biggest improvements that I can foresee improving the model significantly is to add additional training data.
 Making changes to the model rarely seemed to have quite the impact that a change to the fundamental makeup of the training data typically had.

-I could easily spend hours upon hours tuning the data and model to perform optimally on both tracks, but to manage my time effectively I chose to conclude my efforts as soon as the model performed satisfactorily on both tracks.
-I fully plan to revisit this project when time permits.

 Therefore, the best way to improve the model is to collecting additional driving data.
-Udacity provides a dataset that can be used alone to produce a working model.
-However, students are encouraged (and let's admit, it's more fun) to collect our own.
 Particularly, Udacity encourages including "recovery" data while training.
 This means that data should be captured starting from the point of approaching the edge of the track (perhaps nearly missing a turn and almost driving off the track) and recording the process of steering the car back toward the center of the track to give the model a chance to learn recovery behavior.
 It's easy enough for experienced humans to drive the car reliably around the track, but if the model has never experienced being too close to the edge and then finds itself in just that situation it won't know how to react.

+Additionally, the number of data corresponding to zero or low steering angles are significally higher than data for other steering angles, improving the distribution can also improve the training results.